Biden sees chance of 'rational' Republican approach on guns

 But he said because of their commitment to the ideals of America, “A part of them is still with us no matter how long ago we lost them.”

-At the White House, the first couple hosted a breakfast in the East Room with 130 or so members of veteran organizations, military family groups and senior Defense Department and other administration officials.
-Later, they would join families in the planting of a magnolia tree on the White House South Lawn in honor of the fallen.
+The Bidens also hosted a breakfast in the White House’s East Room with about 130 members of veteran organizations, military family groups and senior Defense Department and other administration officials.

+The president, the first lady and representatives from five Gold Star families who lost relatives in combat also planted a Southern magnolia tree on the White House South Lawn.
+The tree came from a sapling of a nearby magnolia planted by President Andrew Jackson in 1835.

+As the group used shovels to toss dirt on the newly planted tree, Biden grinned and said “shovel brigade.”
+He and the first lady later held hands with those gathered in a circle around the tree and prayed silently.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.